HPRA social media policy

 The HPRA will moderate and remove any comments which are abusive, derogatory, defamatory or malicious in nature, or that do not comply with our social media policy.

-Abusive or spam tweets will result in followers being blocked and reported directly to Twitter.
+Abusive or spam posts will result in followers being blocked and reported directly to the social media provider.

-Comments or opinions expressed by followers of the HPRA on Twitter do not represent the views of the HPRA.
+Comments or opinions expressed by followers of the HPRA do not represent the views of the HPRA.